 What is Method in Java?

-In Java, a method is a block of code that defines the behavior or actions that an object or class can perform.
 It is one of the fundamental structure blocks of object-oriented programming in Java and is used to encapsulate a specific functionality or set of operations.
 Methods allow you to achieve actions, manipulate data, and execute algorithms within classes.

 Method declarations generally consist of 6 components: